ShreshthaSingh011/GAN-model-for-Image-Generation/README.md

 # dcgan
-A Deep Convolutional Neural Network to produce
+A Deep Convolutional Neural Network to produce Human Face Images and Anime Images.